thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 steps.

-In his [Producing Open Source Software book][producing-oss], Karl Fogel states we shouldn’t be afraid of the public scrutiny that comes with an official stable
+In his [Producing Open Source Software book][producing-oss], Karl Fogel states we shouldn’t be afraid of the public scrutiny that comes with an official
 release:

 [producing-oss]: http://producingoss.com/